-Heavy Equipment Operations - Level II

-Module Five (22210-13) - Site Work
+Heavy Equipment Operations - Level II Module Five (22210) - Site Work

 - 1. Describe the safety practices associated with site grading work. - a.
 Explain the purpose of a site safety program. - b.
 Describe why safety inspections and investigations are important. - c.
 Explain how hazardous materials are controlled on a job site. - d.
 Describe safety practices associated with trenching and excavations. - e.
 Describe how to prepare heavy equipment for transporting. - 2.
 Describe the methods used to control water on job sites. - a.
 Explain the importance of maintaining proper drainage on a job site. - b.
-Describe the methods used to control groundwater and surface water.
+Describe the methods used to control groundwater and surface water. - c.
+Describe the safety practices and construction methods used when working around bodies of water.

-- c.
-Describe the safety practices and construction methods used when working around bodies of water. - 3.
-Explain how grades are established on a job site. - a.
+- 3. Explain how grades are established on a job site. - a.
 Describe how to set grades from a benchmark. - b.
 Describe how grades are set for highway construction. - c.
 Describe how grades are set for building construction. - d.
 Explain how grading operations are performed. - e.
 Describe the use of stakeless and stringless grading systems. - 4.
 Describe grading and installation practices for pipe-laying operations. - a.
 Explain how grades are established for pipelaying operations. - b.
 Describe the equipment and methods used to lay pipe.

-Course Number and Name: CEV 1313 Service and Preventative Maintenance I minor mechanical maintenance.
+Course Number and Name: CEV 1313 Service and Preventative Maintenance I

+Description: Characteristics of oils and greases, fuel handling procedures, and performing minor mechanical maintenance.
 Practice includes servicing a fuel filter system and changing engine oil.

-Characteristics of oils and greases, fuel handling procedures, and performing Description:
+Hour Breakdown:

+Semester Hours

+Lecture

+Lab

-Semester Hours Hour Breakdown: Lecture Lab Contact Hours
+Contact Hours